natebrennand/Sokoban/README.md

 ---
 ##Overview

-The Sokoban puzzle board is represented by a the `Board` object (`board/board.py`).
+The Sokoban puzzle board is represented by the `Board` object (`board/board.py`).
 Each item on the board (wall, goal, box, etc) is represented with a `Position` object (`board/position.py`).
 Using a `Position` object allowed the `Board` object code to be much clearer with overloaded methods.
 All `Position` objects in `Board` are held in sets.
-This makes the code very easy to read and relatively fast.
+This makes the code very easy to read and relatively fast and allowed easy comparison of board states caculating a hash based on the items on the board.

 The five search algorithms are located in the `search` directory.